-What to choose for your business: CRM, ERP, or BPM — a breakdown of the systems, their differences, and their value for automating and scaling the company
+What should a business choose: CRM, ERP, or BPM - a breakdown of the systems, their differences, and their value for automation and scaling

-CRM, ERP, and BPM are key systems for business growth.
-We explain how they work, how they differ, and which one to choose for process automation.
+CRM, ERP and BPM are key systems for business growth.
+Learn how they work, how they differ, and which one to choose for process automation.

 - How do CRM, ERP, and BPM differ?